ukgamer/gmod-arcademachines/README.md

 To access your sound use `SOUND.Sounds[name]`, which will look like

-Sounds that are loaded via `LoadFromURL` are queued in order to prevent performance issues when lots of instances of the same game all load their sounds at once.
-Where possible, try to load your sounds in `OnStartPlaying` and not in `Init`.
-You should always be checking that the sound you are trying to play `IsValid` before playing it.
-Subsequent calls to `LoadFromURL` will not do anything if the requested sound has already been queued/loaded.

 ```lua
 {
     status = (0 = STATUS_QUEUED, 1 = STATUS_LOADING, 2 = STATUS_LOADED, 3 = STATUS_ERROR),